HuseinA/neo-cli/CONTRIBUTING.md

-# Contributing to NEO CLI
+# Contributing to neo-cli

-We'd be happy for you to contribute to NEO CLI.
+We'd be happy for you to contribute to neo-cli.

 ## Project organization